substack/stream-handbook/readme.markdown

 * [core stream documentation](http://nodejs.org/docs/latest/api/stream.html#stream_stream)
 * You can use the [readable-stream](https://npmjs.org/package/readable-stream)
-module to make your streams code compliant with node 0.8 and below.
+module to make your streams3 code compliant with node 0.8 and below.
 Just `require('readable-stream')` instead of `require('stream')` after you `npm install readable-stream`.